2022–23 Heart of Midlothian F.C. season: Club

+Management

+Hearts began the season under the stewardship of Manager Robbie Neilson, who had been appointed following the clubs relegation to the Scottish Championship following the incompletion of the 2019–20 season.
+At the start of the 2022–23 season Neilson was awarded a new three-year contract.

+Following a decline in form on 9 April 2023, Neilson parted ways with the club.
+His assistant Lee McCulloch also departed the club.
+Steven Naismith was appointed interim manager until the end of the season, assisted by Gordon Forrest and Frankie McAvoy.

 International Selection

 Over the course of the season a number of the Hearts squad were called up on international duty.
-Craig Gordon was called up to represent Scotland, whilst Nathaniel Atkinson, Cameron Devlin and Kye Rowles were selected to represent Australia both in friendlies and at the 2022 FIFA World Cup.
+Craig Gordon, Zander Clark and Lawrence Shankland was called up to represent Scotland, whilst Nathaniel Atkinson, Cameron Devlin and Kye Rowles were selected to represent Australia both in friendlies and at the 2022 FIFA World Cup.

 Deaths

 The following players and people associated with the club died over the course of the season.
-Former player and member of Hearts Hall of Fame Drew Busby, former player John Mackintosh,former chairman and chief executive Chris Robinson,former chairman Leslie Deans and former captain Chris Shevlane.
+Former player and member of Hearts Hall of Fame Drew Busby, former player John Mackintosh, former chairman and chief executive Chris Robinson, former chairman Leslie Deans and former captain Chris Shevlane.